LinqlLang/Linql/README.md

 Linql is a next generation graph api library.
 It's primary goal is to provide language-native graph api integration to achieve consistency and scale across the web.

-> Linql is currently in alpha1.
+> Linql is currently in alpha.
 Support for C# and Typescript may be production ready and significantly improve your web development experience.

 [Read the white paper](./WhitePaper.md)